Towards Precision Oncology: How Advances in Cancer Genomics, Immunobiology and Artificial Intelligence Will Change Molecular Diagnostics

 Abstract

-Over the last decades, significant improvement in cancer patient outcomes has occurred due to advances in cancer cell biology, systemic and tumour immune microenvironment (TIME) and precision cancer therapy.
+Over the last decades, a significant improvement in cancer patient outcomes has occurred due to advances in cancer cell biology, systemic immunity, tumor-immune microenvironment (TIME) and precision cancer therapy.
 Despite this explosion of knowledge, its usefulness in clinical practice has been limited by the ability to translate multidimensional data into clinical care.
-Progress in Artificial Intelligence (AI) opens up a new frontier, with the promise of achieving synergistic and comprehensive integration.
-The classification of cancer biology into hallmarks of cancer by Hanahan and Weinberg provides a framework for organizing this information.
-This systematic classification has enabled the understanding of the interplay and crosstalk between its parts.
-Targeted cancer and immunotherapies targeting various components have achieved considerable success, yet their combinatorial potential is still being uncovered.
-Molecular Diagnostics has worked hand-in-hand with precision oncology in deploying new therapies in a cancer-informed and patient-specific way.
-Harnessing the full power of the advances in these three fields with the aid of AI promises a transformation of the field of molecular diagnostics.
-This review aims to conceptualize molecular diagnostics in the context of Cancer Hallmarks and TIME using Nonsmall Cell Lung Cancer (NSCLC) as a template.
-We aim to highlight the potential of a new diagnostic science through the integrative power of AI.
+Progress in artificial intelligence (AI) opens up a new frontier, with the promise of achieving synergistic and comprehensive integration.
+The classification of cancer biology and immunobiology into hallmarks of cancer by Hanahan and Weinberg provides a framework for organizing this information.
+This systematic classification has enabled the understanding of the interplay and cross-talk between its parts.
+Targeted cancer therapies and immunotherapies have achieved considerable success, yet their combinatorial potential is still being uncovered.
+Molecular diagnostics has worked hand-in-hand with precision oncology in deploying new therapies in a cancer-informed and patient-specific way.
+Harnessing the full power of the advances in these three fields with the aid of AI promises a transformation of molecular diagnostics.
+This review conceptualizes molecular diagnostics in the context of cancer hallmarks using nonsmall cell lung cancer (NSCLC) as a template, highlighting the potential of a new diagnostic science through the integrative power of AI.

 Article activity feed